thaddeuspearson/teaching/multi_dim_sum_list_explanation.md

     else:
         sum += 4

 # we are now at the end of our for loop.
-Our new instance is ready to return our new sum, which is 7, back to our original function.
+# our new instance is ready to return our new sum, which is 7, back to our original function.
 # our original function now takes that return value, "unpauses" itself, and evaluates the original if statement.
     if type(elem) == type([]):
         sum += 7